takahirom/roborazzi/README.md

 <img width="443" alt="image" src=https://user-images.githubusercontent.com/1386930/215935187-0b4579cb-dffa-4fcd-a633-a2b665e6910c.gif >

-### Generate gif automatically with Test Rule
+### Automatically generate gif with test rule

-With the JUnit Test rule, you do not need to name the gif image, and if you prefer, you can output the gif image only when the test fails.
+With the JUnit test rule, you do not need to name the gif image, and if you prefer, you can output the gif image only if the test fails.

-This test outputs this file.
+This test will output this file.

 `build/outputs/roborazzi/com.github.takahirom.roborazzi.sample.RuleTestWithOnlyFail_captureRoboGifSampleFail.gif`